chuckiex3/ip/docs/README.md

   ![Change font to NSimSun](https://github.com/chuckiex3/ip/tree/master/images/changetoNSimSun.png)

 4. Type in commands by referring to the next section, Features.

 ## Features
 Toto allows you to save your tasks as `deadline`, `event` or `todo`.
 There are also commands like `list`, `done`, `find`, `on` and `bye`.
 Toto will also automatically `save` your tasks in a .txt file, every time you make changes to your task list.

->!!
-Words within [square brackets] are the expected user inputs.
+>:exclamation: Words within [square brackets] are the expected user inputs.

 ### Starting the program
 Displays a greeting from Toto.